JoseAntonioNuevo/MyContactsWeb/README.md

 # MyContactsWeb
-Project simulating a contact web using PHP, HTML, CSS, JavaScript and Ajax
+Project simulating a contact web using PHP, HTML, CSS, JavaScript, Ajax and MySQL